 - Entry to the grand mosque is free and is the only mosque opened to foreigners to visit every day except Friday from 8 am till 11 am.

 - The dress code is conservative for both men and women.
 Long pants, long sleeved tops with non-revealing fabric.
 A headscarf is obligatory for women to enter the mosque.
 Any scarf at home can be used as a veil to cover up the head.

 - Shoes are kept at designated shoe cabinets before entering the mosque.

-A galore of artefacts, antiques, spices, shimmering silverwares and ethnic jewellery displayed in over hundreds of shops along a labyrinth of narrow alleys.
+A galore of artifacts, antiques, spices, shimmering silverware and ethnic jewelry displayed in hundreds of shops along a labyrinth of narrow alleys.
 Muttrah Souq is Arabs’ oldest trade bazaar since the age of sail.